4lp1ne/PhishNote/README.md

-# NotePhisher - Privnote Phishing Simulation
+# NotePhish - Privnote Phishing Simulation

 ## Overview

-**NotePhisher** is a Privnote-style phishing project created for educational purposes and ethical hacking demonstrations.
+**NotePhish** is a Privnote-style phishing project created for educational purposes and ethical hacking demonstrations.
 It simulates a phishing attack using social engineering techniques.
 The project displays a professional-looking note (similar to Privnote) that self-destructs once accessed by the user.
 When the note is accessed, the client-side geolocation, public IP address, and browser information are captured and sent to the server for logging.

 **Note**: This project is for **ethical purposes only** and should be used with proper authorization.